sarahbonnin/CRG_RIntroduction/exercise11.md

-## Exercise 10: If statement
+## Exercise 11: Base plots

-Create the script "exercise10.R" and save it to the "Rcourse/Module2" directory: you will save all the commands of exercise 10 in that script.
+Create the script "exercise11.R" and save it to the "Rcourse/Module3" directory: you will save all the commands of exercise 11 in that script.
 <br>Remember you can comment the code using #.